-Possums are scavengers and they will tend to eat carrion.
+Possums are scavengers and they will mostly eat carrion.

 They are part of nature’s garbage disposal team!

-Possums also eat a wide variety of other things that we consider to be pests or nuisances.
-Unfortunately they do also eat chickens.
+Possums eat a wide variety of things that we consider to be pests or nuisances.
+Unfortunately they also eat chickens.

 However, they will rarely attack or go after a fully grown chicken.

 Because of this they have a bad reputation.
-But, of all the predators you could have hanging around your coop, I prefer the possum over them all!
+However, of all the predators you could have hanging around your coop, I prefer the possum over them all!

 Keep reading to learn how to identify possum attacks, how to stop possums eating your chickens and much more…